-If you are a College of Professional Studies student considering law school, you should explore the information on this page and you should meet with one of the CPS Pre-Law Advisors identified below to discuss your path to law school.
+If you are a Collins College of Professional Studies student considering law school, you should explore the information on this page and you should meet with one of the CCPS Pre-Law Advisors identified below to discuss your path to law school.

 There is no “Pre-Law” curriculum at St. John’s, but the American Bar Association issued this statement on the skills that college students should acquire in college to prepare for law school.
 Those skills include the ability to closely read and work with dense and difficult texts, the ability to think analytically and the ability to write effectively.
 You don’t need to pursue any particular major in college to prepare for law school, but you should pursue a major that makes you practice these skills.

 Students considering law school are encouraged to take law classes in college through the business law or legal studies programs.
 In particular, students considering law school are encouraged to take LES 1100, 1101 and 1102, which focus on legal analysis, research and writing.